Manifests#

 Returns (manifest_path, workspace_config).

-Returns (resolved_path, {task_name: Task}).
-Raises NoTaskFileError when no file is found.
+Raises NoTaskFileError when neither a project nor a user task file is found.

 Walk up from start_dir looking for a file that contains tasks.